 - Exploring Patient Metabolic Profile- UF research continues to unlock the complex role of ethnic makeup in patients diagnosed with NAFLD, such as high rates of sedentarism, obesity, and Hispanic ancestry

-- Asses the benefits and risks of certain medications in the management of T2DM8
+- Asses the benefits and risks of pharmacological agents in the management of T2DM9

 - Combining surgery, diet, and exercise techniques

-Researchers from UF’s Division of Pediatric Endocrinology focus on understanding the rapid emergence of childhood obesity and are learning more about current treatment options for pediatric populations.
-UF experts like Dr. Janet Silverstein have provided decades’ worth of evidence-based recommendations regarding T2DM in youth.
-Current research interest among UF Pediatric researchers include a greater understanding of:
+Researchers at UF Health are focused on addressing the rapid emergence of childhood obesity; a precursor to T2DM.
+Investigators like Dr. Janet Silverstein have provided decades’ worth of evidence-based recommendations regarding the disease in youth.
+Current interests among UF Health Pediatric researchers include comprehensive understanding of:

-- Current and existing medication management options for reducing calorie intake (ie incretins)9
+- Current and existing medication management options for reducing calorie intake (ie incretins)10

 - Further understanding of novel therapies which target physiologic modalities other than enhancing or replacing insulin secretion or improving insulin sensitivity